senducusin/ttc-routes/README.md

 ### Detail View
 - When selecting a route; a detail view will show all available stops, route group ID, and the agency.
 - The text color of the stop times may differ depending on the condition (Gray: already lapsed, Red: 10 minutes or less before departure, Black: 11 minutes or more before departure).
+- UTC-4 was used to calculate the time difference.
 ![](/Previews/detail-view.png)

 ### Settings
 - In the Settings page, the user has the option to toggle and show all stops and or display a 24-hour time format instead of the AM-PM format.
 - The Settings page can be accessed by tapping the gear icon on the upper-left corner of the main page.
 - All of the setitngs configuration are off by default.
 ![](/Previews/settings.png)

 ---